Now and Then

 Michael Woods has had three poetry collections, Absence Notes, Algebra and Opening Time published by Templar Poetry.
 His poems have won several prizes and featured in a number of anthologies.
 He has co-tutored on courses at Moniack Mhor, Scotland’s creative writing centre with Carol Ann Duffy, as well as running many more in both the UK and Italy.
 As editor of Tandem poetry magazine, he published new writers alongside established names.
 His research degree focused on the poetry of Gerard Manley Hopkins, about whom he lectures at the annual Hopkins Festival in Newbridge, Ireland.
 Other publications include a study guide on the poetry of Carol Ann Duffy.
 Having taught English and Drama at school, college and university levels, he is currently an associate lecturer in English Literature at the University of Worcester.

-We are delighted that our guest reader on this course will be Carol Ann Duffy, Britain’s first female Poet Laureate.
+We are delighted that, once again, our guest reader on this course will be Carol Ann Duffy, Britain’s first female Poet Laureate.
 Her presence will provide a wonderful opportunity to hear from a world renowned poet, playwright and children’s writer.

-There are sixteen places available, with twelve single and two shared rooms in apartments situated on both the ground floor and upstairs wing of Walcot Hall.
-One of the great charms of Walcot is that no two rooms are the same, and these will be allocated on an ad hoc basis but priority in respect of ground floor accommodation will be given to anyone who has difficulty with mobility or who needs wheelchair access.
+A maximum of sixteen places are available.
+Shared rooms are £50 cheaper per person.
+One of the great charms of Walcot is that no two rooms are the same, and these will be allocated on an ad hoc basis.
+Priority in respect of ground floor accommodation will be given to anyone who has difficulty with mobility or who needs wheelchair access.

-The course will run from Monday to Saturday, arrival time being late afternoon and departure mid-morning.
-The time will be structured around a series of workshops, readings, one to one sessions, small critique groups and free time to write.
+The course will run from Monday to Saturday, arrival time being after 5.00 p.m. and departure by 10.00 a.m.
+The programme consists of workshops, readings, one to one sessions, small critique groups and space to write.

 All meals are included.
 If you have any specific dietary requirements or mobility/access needs, please let us know via the form on the contact page of this website.
 This is very helpful information when arranging catering and allocating course members to appropriate rooms.
-Breakfast and lunch are conducted on a help yourself basis, while everyone has an evening meal together prepared by in-house caterers.
-There is an informal drinks reception on Monday afternoon/evening when the course outline will be communicated.
+Breakfast and lunch are conducted on a help yourself basis, while everyone has an evening meal together at 7.00 p.m. prepared by in-house caterers.
+There is an informal drinks reception on Monday evening at 6.00 p.m. when the course outline will be communicated before dinner.

 Is this course for me?